-(1) participants who are age 60 or older;
+(1) individuals who are age 60 or older;

-(3) participants whose presence in the home is required as a caregiver because of a professionally certified illness or incapacity of another member in the assistance unit, a relative in the household, or a foster child in the household and the illness or incapacity is expected to continue for more than 30 days;
+(3) caregivers whose presence in the home is required because of the professionally certified illness or incapacity of another member in the household;

 (4) women who are pregnant, if the pregnancy has resulted in a professionally certified incapacity that prevents the woman from obtaining or retaining employment;